 This soup base is a great go to 'cream of potato soup' without the curry.
 Boiling the cashews with the potatoes makes them blend easily and provides the heavy cream we are looking for.
 And the possibilities are endless: add roasted shallots and mushrooms as garnishes (which I've done previously in my instagram gallery- go look).
 You could add vegan shredded cheese, shiitake bacon, and green onions on top to make it fully loaded potato soup.
 Or, you could simply serve it with a drizzle of truffle oil and cracked black pepper.
 Now that sounds good!

 I used one very large russet potato.
 But if you can't find one large one, it will most likely be two medium sized ones.
 You want the pieces to be the size of a cube inch.
 This makes the cooking time very short... around 15 minutes max.

 You can use other curry powders if you don't have access to Spicemode.
 You can also use just a mixture of your favorite seasonings for the chickpeas as well.
-And since they are already cooked, you can taste them before roasting to see if they are ready to go.
-Have fun with it!
+If you don't have access to pre-made Indian spiceblends, try mixing dry turmeric, cumin, cinnamon and a dash of nutmeg and clove together.
+Since the chickpeas are already cooked, you can taste them before roasting to see if you like the way they taste.
+Just have fun with it!

 In regards to the roasting time, I only roasted mine for 30 minutes and the texture was a bit soft- which I liked!
 The texture reminded me of roasted potatoes.
 Now, you can certainly roast them for an extra 10-15 minutes to make them crunchy.
 It just depends on your mood and what you want.
 Do be careful towards the end- you don't want them burning!